mikel-egana-aranguren/SADI-CLI-Docker/README.md

 About
 -----

-[SADI](http://sadiframework.org/content/about-sadi/) is a Web Services framework that allows to define Services that consume and output RDF very simply.
-That makes it very nice.
-On the other hand, [Docker](https://www.docker.com/whatisdocker/) is a sort of "virtualisation" environment that allows to deploy applications very easily, without dependencies, config etc. So I have created a Docker image for testing SADI services trhough the command line.
+[SADI](http://sadiframework.org/content/about-sadi/) is a framework to define Semantic Web Services that consume and output RDF, making it very light.
+On the other hand, [Docker](https://www.docker.com/whatisdocker/) is a sort of "virtualisation" environment for deploying applications very easily, without configuration.
+So I have created a Docker image for testing SADI services through the command line.

 Deploying the container
 -----------------------